ArduPilot/ardupilot_wiki/dev/source/docs/job-openings.rst

 - reviewing and deciding if tracker specific code changes should be accepted to master
 - acting as the point person for issues.
 This does not mean that you must answer all tracker support issues.
 - ensuring proper testing has been completed before each release
-- release tracker to the community (:ref:`see here to learn how it's done for Copter <release-procedures>`)
+- release new versions to the community (:ref:`see here to learn how it's done for Copter <release-procedures>`)